Prepare for the IELTS exam

-- Students write 3 or 4 sentence summaries of a short passage.
+- The student writes 3 or 4 sentence summaries of a short passage.

-- Students must paraphrase a set of sentences in their own words.
+- The student must paraphrase a set of sentences in their own words.

-- Students practise identifying information and data from charts and graphs.
+- The student practises identifying information and data from charts and graphs.

 - The use of the mind map to plan a piece of writing.

 - Use of mind maps to plan the introduction to an essay.

 - Understanding the importance of the controlling idea.